JSONb Accessor

 product_1 = Product.create!(name: "foo", approved: true, reviewed_at: 3.days.ago) product_2 = Product.create!(name: "bar", approved: true) product_3 = Product.create!(name: "foo", approved: false) Product.data_contains(name: "foo", approved: true) # => [product_1]

 Note: when including an array attribute, the stored array and the array used for the query do not need to match exactly.
-For example, when queried with [1, 2]
+For example, when queried with [1, 2], records that have arrays of [2, 1, 3] will be returned.

 with_